kyracho/PitchPerfect/README.md

 # Pitch Perfect

-A watchOS app with a simple but useful functionality, available in the App Store.
+A watchOS app with a simple but useful functionality.
+Available in the App Store.

 Introducing Pitch Perfect Tuner – your ultimate companion for tuning on the go!
 Designed for musicians of all levels, this easy-to-use app plays every note of the chromatic scale with precision.
 Whether you're tuning a guitar, piano, or any other instrument, Pitch Perfect Tuner ensures your sound is always in harmony.